angular/angular/aio/content/guide/component/component-encapsulate-style.md

 ### Shadow DOM encapsulation

-The third example shows a component that has `ViewEncapsulation.ShadowDom` This component colors its template elements blue.
+The third example shows a component that has `ViewEncapsulation.ShadowDom`.
+The component changes the color of associated element to blue in the rendered DOM structure.

 <code-example path="view-encapsulation/src/app/shadow-dom-encapsulation.component.ts" header="src/app/shadow-dom-encapsulation.component.ts"></code-example>

-Angular adds styles for this component only to the shadow DOM host, so they are not visible outside the shadow DOM.
+Angular adds styles for the component only to the shadow DOM host, so the styles are not visible outside the shadow DOM.

 Note that Angular also adds the global styles from the `NoEncapsulationComponent` and `EmulatedEncapsulationComponent` to the shadow DOM host, so those styles are still available to the elements in the template of this component.